 Our project, therefore, is intended to cover both England and Wales, and to result, where reasonably possible, in a uniform set of recommendations that are suitable for both England and Wales.

-On 6 March 2018, the Welsh Housing and Regeneration Minister, Rebecca Evans, announced that, regarding houses which qualify for support under Help to Buy – Wales, agreement had been reached with some of the larger developers to only sell on a leasehold basis “where absolutely necessary.”
-On 1 May 2018 she announced that the Welsh Government had formally joined the Law Commission’s leasehold reform project.
+On 1 May 2018, then-Welsh Housing and Regeneration Minister, Rebecca Evans announced the Welsh Government had formally joined the Law Commission’s leasehold reform project.
 A multi-disciplinary task and finish group on leasehold reform was also established.
-The Task and Finish Group issued a report, Residential Leasehold Reform, in July 2019.
-The report is described as “just the end of the first key stage of the work” the Group is undertaking, see section 3.16 for more information.
+The group issued a report, Residential Leasehold Reform, in July 2019.

 Documents to download